Or you already got started, but you got stuck in the process.

 You are intimidated by the technical aspects of videography or you don't know much about video gear.

-You're afraid that you won't persist very long and drop the ball eventually.
+You want to make videos for social media, but you're afraid that you won't persist very long and drop the ball eventually.

 You know videos will help your business, but you can't afford to hire a videographer.